 View the Freedom House archives online at Northeastern University.

-Chief Operating Officer – Katrina Shaw
+Chief Executive Officer – Katrina Shaw

 Shaw joined Freedom House in September 2012 and she is an experienced leader with over 10 years experience building successful programs and initiatives that advance goals, engage stakeholders and create collaborative relationships.
 Previously, she was Co-Executive Director of City Year Louisiana where she was responsible for serving over 1000 students.
 Other positions included Assistant Vice President at the State Street Foundation-Global Philanthropy and Director of Community Impact at the United Way of Massachusetts.
 She is a graduate of Spelman College and the Boston College Graduate School of Social Work.

 Lisa Guscott, Treasurer

 Gintas Krisciunas, Clerk